Xarelto Coupon & Prices

 Your monthly Xarelto cost savings if eligible

-Through the Xarelto patient assistance program, you could receive your Xarelto prescription for a flat fee of $49 per month.
+Through the Xarelto patient assistance program, you could receive your Xarelto prescription drug for a flat fee of $49 per month.
 This covers the full cost of your Xarelto medicine, meaning you could save the following every month.

 Am I eligible for the Xarelto patient assistance program?

-In order to be eligible for the Xarelto patient assistance program, you will need to meet specific eligibility criteria.
+In order to be eligible for the Xarelto patient assistance program, you will need to meet specific eligibility requirements.
 At NiceRx we review each Xarelto enrollment application individually, but you should know that the main factors likely to be considered will include:

 - I am a permanent, legal resident of the United States or Puerto Rico